NCBI-Codeathons/bioed-2024-team-carver/Team Sublime Dynamite ReadMe.md

 ~identify the type of mutation present in the genetic sequence\
 ~predict impact of mutation &/or variation on function of resulting protein\
 ~use genetic sequences to produce mRNA sequences and resulting amino acid sequences\

-## Learning Objectives
-List the specific learning objectives students will achieve with this curriculum.

 ## Course Materials
 Specify the resources developed, including lesson plans, activities, worksheets, presentations, etc. List file names, including file formats (e.g., .docx, .pdf).